-Pitlochry is also well-served by bus transport but also has a train station.
-Do not opt-out from the railway transport – I decided to take the train from Pitlochry to Glasgow (the journey takes about two hours) and soaked even more of Scotland’s beautiful, wild scenery on the way.
+Pitlochry is also well-served by bus transport and also has a train station.
+Do not opt out from the railway transport – I decided to take the train from Pitlochry to Glasgow (the journey takes about two hours) and soaked even more of Scotland’s beautiful, wild scenery on the way.

 3 Best Guidebooks